-88 Žižek, The Indivisible Remainder, 88n70.
+Žižek, The Indivisible Remainder, 88n70.

-89 See section heading "The nature of human freedom" below.
+See chapter titled "The nature of human freedom."

-90 Schelling, The Ages of the World, trans.
-Wirth, xxxvi.

-overcome the nihilism of European civilization...a nihilism that is reaching its apogee in the deification of the global market, postmodern fragmentation, and the specter of global ecocide.91
+things and the same as it," writes Schelling in The Ages of the World, "the human soul is conscientious (Mitwissenschaft) of creation."
+90 overcome the nihilism of European civilization...a nihilism that is reaching its apogee in the deification of the global market, postmodern fragmentation, and the specter of global ecocide.